Frequently Asked Questions

 What is the Game Protocol?

-The Game Protocol is the minimal, rule-agnostic framework that defines how abstract strategy board games work at a structural level.
+The Game Protocol is the structural framework that defines how abstract strategy board games work at a structural level.
 It specifies:

 - Core entities: Pieces, Locations (Squares and Hands), Positions